Home

 HR5353

-HR5353 is a double sub-giant star in the constellation of Virgo.
+HR5353 is a double sub-giant star of spectral class G5 in the constellation of Virgo.

 HR5353 visual magnitude is 6.47.
-Because of its reltive faintness, HR5353 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR5353 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.47